-This appliance may be installed in an aftermarket, permanently located manufactured (mobile) home, where not prohibited by local codes.
-This appliance is for use with the type of gas indicated on the rating plate only.
-This appliance is not convertible for use with other gases.
+This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.
+This appliance is only for use with propane or natural gas.
+This appliance is equipped with a simple means to switch between propane and natural gas.
+Field conversion by any other means including the use of a kit is not permitted.

 Questions about installation, operation, or troubleshooting?
-Before returning to your retailer, contact our customer service department at 1-877-886-5989, 8:00 a.m.- 4:30p.m., EST, Monday-Friday or e-mail customerservice@usaprocom.com.
+Before returning to your retailer, contact our customer service department at 1-877-886-5989, 8:00 a.m. - 4:30p.m., EST, Monday-Friday or e-mail customerservice@usaprocom.com.